shirellm/Quadruped-robot/README.md

 3. The robot_dog_learning_spot.py script, which instantiates a Soft Actor-Critic (SAC) model and initiates the learning process.
 This script orchestrates the training procedure for the robot, enabling it to acquire the desired skills through the SAC algorithm.

-This repository provides a comprehensive and structured framework for leveraging CoppeliaSim, the RobotModelEnv_spot gym environment, and the robot_dog_learning_spot.py script to train and optimize the behavior of a robot dog.
+This repository provides a comprehensive and structured framework for leveraging CoppeliaSim, the RobotModelEnv_spot gym environment, and the robot_dog_learning_spot.py script to train the robot dog using our algorithm.